Skip to content

 Acknowledgement: Successful installation of the SQLite node is thanks to @fragolinux.

-When you run the docker images command after Node-RED has been built, you may see two rows for Node-RED:
+When you run the docker images command after Node-RED has been built, you will see something like this:

 $ docker images